Akshai/navigation-rl/README.md

     ```

-3. You can download the environment from one of the links below.
-You need only select the environment that matches your operating system:
+3. Download the environment from one of the links below.
+You need to only select the environment that matches your operating system:

     Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip) <br />
     Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)<br />